awwabtahir/Social-Media-IOS-Andriod-App/README.md

 See the live version here: https://socialapp-9d73b.web.app/

 This app is created using Ionic 4, Angular 10, and Firebase.

+To get started with this app, follow these steps:
+1. Clone the repository
+2. Run "npm install" to install all dependencies
+3. Run "ionic serve --lab" and this would open the app in the browser

 ## Features of App
 1. User authentication using Firebase Authentication
 2. Allow users to log in and register